RakanNimer/midi-to-json-api/README.md

 </html>
 ```

-That's it, it will return midiFile nicely formatted in JSON
+That's it, it will return midiFile nicely formatted in JSON.

 ## Installation